-The Energy Security Board (ESB) is in the process of developing a long-term, fit-forpurpose market framework to support the future security and reliability of the electricity system beyond 2025.
-Frequency control is one of the four key essential system services that the ESB is considering through this work.
+The Energy Security Board (ESB) is in the process or developing a long-term, fit-for-purpose market framework to support the future security and reliability of the electricity system beyond 2025.
+Frequency control is one of the four key essential system services that the ESB is considering through this work and the development of market ancillary services for faster frequency response are an immediate priority area for reform.
+The draft rule is consistent with the ESB's long-term direction for essential system services.

 The AEMC is working closely with the ESB, AEMO and the AER in progressing the two rule change requests related to frequency control.
-The first is the development of market ancillary services for faster frequency response as an immediate priority area for reform and the final rule is consistent with the ESB's long-term direction for essential system services.
-Through the Commission's other active frequency control rule change, Primary frequency response incentive arrangements, the Commission is considering enduring arrangements for primary frequency response to manage small changes in system frequency and keep the power system stable and secure.
+Through the other active frequency control rule change, Primary frequency response incentive arrangements, the Commission is developing enduring arrangements for primary frequency response to manage small changes in system frequency and keep the power system stable and secure.